mbz8dg/DS4002Project3/README.md

 ## Instructions for Reproducing Results

-Find the ‘cat-DS4002.zip’ and ‘dogs-DS4002.zip’ files from the data folder.
+Find the `cat-DS4002.zip` and `dogs-DS4002.zip` files from the data folder.
 Unzip the files and find the meta.json file and train-test-val split data files.
-Load the insert name file from the ‘Scripts’ folder and download the necessary packages.
+Load the python notebook file from the `Scripts` folder and download the necessary packages.
 Run the file to reproduce the results.